RoyalHighgrass/QVM-Manager/README.md

 See [here](https://github.com/RoyalHighgrass/QVM-Manager/issues/11#issuecomment-2606083067) for more information about which systems QVM has been tested on.

-To install the beta version of `QVM-Manager v1.0.4`, use the following command:
+It is recommended that you always install the latest stable version of QVM.
+To install the in-development beta version of `QVM-Manager v1.0.4`, use the following command:

 First, make sure that your system is up-to-date & that `git` & `curl` are installed & also up-to-date.